 Key Facts & Procedure

->Female Genital Mutilation (FGM) or Female Genital Cutting (FGC) involves any procedure that intentionally removes or injures part or all of the external female genitalia for non-medical reasons.
+> Female Genital Mutilation (FGM) or Female Genital Cutting (FGC) involves any procedure that intentionally removes or injures part or all of the external female genitalia for non-medical reasons.

->Many communities and families who practice FGM view FGM as a good and beautiful thing, a rite of passage into adulthood, and a way to make sure their daughters are accepted into the community
+> Many communities and families who practice FGM view FGM as a good and beautiful thing, a rite of passage into adulthood, and a way to make sure their daughters are accepted into the community

->FGM has no health benefits for females who undergo the surgery
+>There are no health benefits for females who undergo the surgery

->FGM can lead to serious health problems, including severe bleeding, urinary and menstrual difficulties, infertility, childbirth complications, long-term psychological problems, and death
+> FGM can lead to serious health problems, including severe bleeding, urinary and menstrual difficulties, infertility, childbirth complications, long-term psychological problems, and death

->The World Health Organization (WHO) estimates that 3 million girls in Africa undergo FGM each year, and between 100 and 140 million girls and women are living with the consequences of FGM today
+> The World Health Organization (WHO) estimates that 3 million girls in Africa undergo FGM each year, and between 100 and 140 million girls and women are living with the consequences of FGM today

->FGM was made illegal in the UK by the 1985 Female Circumcision Prohibition Act; however, many communities continue to practice FGM
+> FGM was made illegal in the UK by the 1985 Female Circumcision Prohibition Act; however, many communities continue to practice FGM

->There is no scriptural basis for FGM in any religion
+> There is no scriptural basis for FGM in any religion

 >Type 1: Sunna or Clitoridectomy—removal of the prepuce (the hood of the clitoris) or removal of the entire clitoris